 The Lake Tahoe Interagency Monitoring Program (LTIMP) measures nutrient and sediment input from seven of the 63 watershed streams.
 The streams are the Upper Truckee River, Trout Creek, Incline Creek, Third Creek, Ward Creek, Blackwood Creek, and General Creek.
-In 2021, the majority of stream phosphorus and nitrogen, as well as suspended sediments, came from the Upper Truckee River.
-This is often the case, but in some years, smaller streams, such as Incline Creek and Blackwood Creek, can also be significant contributors.
+In 2022, the majority of stream phosphorus and nitrogen, as well as suspended sediments, came from the Upper Truckee up a very small fraction of the suspended sediment, but largely control lake clarity.

+River.
+This is often the case, but in some years, smaller streams, such as Ward Creek and Blackwood Creek, can also be significant contributors.

 It should be noted that suspended sediments as represented in these data include all sediment sizes and is measured by weight.
-For clarity, it is the number of fine particles (in the range of 1-5 microns) that is important.
-These particles make up a very small fraction of the suspended sediment, but largely control lake clarity.
+For clarity, it is the number of fine particles (in the range of 1-6 microns) that is important.
+These particles make